 Can I pay cash?

-Yes, you can.
+No, our clinics do not accept cash or personal check.
 The rates for your initial evaluation and subsequent visits should be discussed with your physical therapist and the clinic director.
 Be aware that if you are covered under a health plan but decide to self pay, your payments will not reflect on your deductible, and you will not be able to resubmit those services later to your insurance company.